 Dentures in Deer Park, TX

-Dentures consist of very natural-looking teeth secured to a gum-colored base.
-Our prosthodontist, Dr. Juston Reary, uses top-of-the-line teeth that look as natural as possible.
-When making your dentures, the patient is always consulted when picking the new teeth so that we can give you a beautiful smile that matches your face.
-The dentures can be secured with or without dental implants, but it’s best to speak with us in person to discuss all available options so that we can match your treatment to meet your expectations.
+Dentures are made of very natural-looking teeth secured to a gum-colored base.
+Our prosthetic specialist, Dr. Juston Reary, uses top-of-the-line teeth that look as natural as possible and are made of specialized material.
+When making dentures, the patient is always consulted when picking the new teeth so that we can give you a smile you’ll be proud to show off.
+The dentures can be secured with or without dental implants, but it’s best to speak with us in person to discuss all available options so that we can match your treatment plan to meet your expectations.